 It’s almost St. Patrick’s Day and that means it’s Jiggs Dinner time!
 This crockpot meal is as simple as it is delicious.

 Jiggs dinner is so easy!
 I highly recommend rinsing your corned beef in a large bowl of water to get some of the salty brine off of it.
 The corned beef usually comes with a packet of spices.
-I like to dump the spice mix in a piece of cheesecloth and toss it in the crockpot.
+I like to dump the spice mix in a piece of cheesecloth, bundle it up and toss it in the crockpot.
 My husband likes to sprinkle the herbs in, but I find them too crunchy.
 Pat the corned beef dry and slather it up on all sides with yellow mustard.
-Set it aside while you gather, peel and chop the veggies.
+Set it aside while you gather, peel, and chop the veggies.

-All you need, in addition to the corned beef, are some root veggies like peeled carrots cut in large chunks or left whole, red or gold potatoes, (I like baby reds or quartered reds!) a couple of stalks of celery cut in long pieces, a turnip quartered (if you want to try something new, it ends up tasting a lot like a potato!) a couple of parsnips (if you’re feeling adventurous, peeled and cut in large chunks, these end up tasting a lot like carrots) an onion quartered if you have one, a few cloves of peeled chopped garlic if you feel like it, and about a half a head of cabbage cut in large wedges, like a
+All you need, in addition to the corned beef, are some root veggies like peeled carrots cut in large chunks or left whole, red or gold potatoes, (I like baby reds or quartered reds!) a couple of stalks of celery cut in long pieces, a turnip quartered (it ends up tasting a lot like a potato!) a couple of parsnips (if you’re feeling adventurous, peeled and cut in large chunks, these end up tasting a lot like carrots) an onion quartered if you have one, a few cloves of peeled chopped garlic if you feel like it, and about a half a head of cabbage cut in large wedges, like a

 Then I would add the rest of the vegetables.
 They should cook in the hot liquid fairly quickly, probably about three to five minutes on high and another quick release.
 I’ll have to experiment and post Instant Pot instructions!
 If you have tried it already, let me know how successful it was!